 Studies show that 91% of people would prefer using online knowledge bases as long as they meet their needs.
 That means your brand’s existing and potential customers are constantly out there looking for answers to their specific queries.

-What often happens is that people go straight to their prefered search engine and type their question there, instead of going to the brand’s site to look for the knowledge base.
-Their goal is to find a solution asap, and search engines are great at surfacing the best matching results.
-If your knowledge base is well optimized, people will find you easily.
+What often happens is that people go straight to their preferred search engine and type their questions there, instead of going to the brand’s site to look for the knowledge base.
+Their goal is to find a solution ASAP, and search engines are great at surfacing the best matching results.
+If your knowledge base is well-optimized, people will find you easily.

 Well, you don’t have to.
 Here are the advantages of optimizing your knowledge base for search engines:

 Keeping in mind that 68% of consumers are more likely to favor a brand if it offers proactive customer support tools like knowledge bases, live chats, ticketing systems, and CRMs, it’s a good idea to let customers solve problems on their own.

 All you have to do to let your employees focus on more pressing tasks and revenue-growing activities is improve your knowledge base with SEO.